TorATB/Powershell-GooglePhotoExport/README.md

 ## Powershell:  "get date from filename and update correct info in json file.ps1"

-You can use this script to set the correct date in the json file from the Google Photos export.
+You can use this script to set the correct date in the json file from the Google Photos export.<br>
 33000 files takes about 2 minutes to run.

+You need to edit the ps1 file and change your media folder (It's at the top of the script).

+.
+.
+.

 After you have run that fix, you can run the command to put all the json information directly in your media files.
 Here is that command: (you need to change this path, c:\MyExampleMediaFolder)